zeruhur/plerion/_five_galaxies/five_galaxies.md

   - **Notable Systems:**
       - \*\*System 1: \*\*The Elyrian System, home to the Commonwealth of Elyros.
 This system is characterized by lush habitable planets and a vibrant avian civilization.
       - **System 2:** The Skopalian Cluster, a collection of star systems under the Technocratic Union of Skopalia.
 Known for their technological prowess, the Che-esune species dominates this region.
-      - **System 3:** The Blesian Nexus, a cluster of systems governed by the Bles species within the Commonwealth of Elyros.
+      - **System 3:** The Wrulisian Nexus, a cluster of systems governed by the Wrulisu species within the Commonwealth of Elyros.
 These systems are known for their cooperative society and resource sharing.
       - **System 4:** The Hetsusian Enclave, a region controlled by the Confederacy of Enthor.
 Populated by the Hetsu species, this cluster is characterized by their irritable temperament and formidable size.
   - **Exploration and Mapping Efforts:** The Triangulum Galaxy has been the subject of extensive exploration and mapping efforts by various civilizations.
 Notable expeditions include the charting of star systems and the discovery of habitable planets within the Commonwealth of Elyros.
   - **Distinctive Traits:** The Triangulum Galaxy is renowned for its abundance of young stellar clusters, star-forming regions, and diverse ecosystems.
 It is a hub of scientific exploration and cultural exchange.
-  - **Dominant Species:** The dominant species in the Triangulum Galaxy include the Bles, Che-esune, and Hetsu, who govern their respective regions within the Commonwealth of Elyros and the Confederacy of Enthor.
+  - **Dominant Species:** The dominant species in the Triangulum Galaxy include the Wrulisu, Che-esune, and Hetsu, who govern their respective regions within the Commonwealth of Elyros and the Confederacy of Enthor.
   - **Major Conflicts or Alliances:** The Commonwealth of Elyros and the Confederacy of Enthor maintain a cautious relationship, with occasional tensions arising from territorial disputes.
 However, they have also engaged in limited alliances to address common threats or conflicts.
   - **Technology Level:** The Triangulum Galaxy exhibits a range of technological advancements.
-The Technocratic Union of Skopalia boasts advanced technology, while the Bles species within the Commonwealth of Elyros excels in cooperative endeavors.
+The Technocratic Union of Skopalia boasts advanced technology, while the Wrulisu species within the Commonwealth of Elyros excels in cooperative endeavors.
   - **Resources and Trade:** The Triangulum Galaxy is rich in resources, including habitable planets, rare minerals, and advanced technologies.
 Trade routes within the Commonwealth of Elyros facilitate the exchange of goods and cultural experiences.

 ## Large Magellanic Cloud